Go to our other sites

 Keep up to date with news from Cambridge and its schools around the world.

-A Cambridge International Examinations bursary will enable a teacher in Turkey to look at how the teaching of Shakespeare in secondary schools can develop the cognitive growth of students.
+A Cambridge Assessment International Education bursary will enable a teacher in Turkey to look at how the teaching of Shakespeare in secondary schools can develop the cognitive growth of students.

 Anne Akay teaches English at the Bilkent Laboratory and International School in Ankara.
 The bursary gives her the chance to embark on the Master of Studies (MSt) in Advanced Subject Teaching at the University of Cambridge Institute of Continuing Education.